-The audio input level from your built-in or external microphone will have an impact on the quality of your transcriptions.
+The audio input level from your microphone will have an impact on the quality of your transcriptions.

 This video demonstrates how to set up and troubleshoot microphones for best dictation results with Talkatoo.
 See below for written instructions.

 Higher means a more sensitive microphone.
 For a noise-cancelling microphone set your volume around 60-70.
 For a built-in computer microphone set the volume to around 70.

 These are initial settings, and the optimal setting will depend on your voice and your environment.
 If you're using the Philips SpeechMike, or another really high quality noise cancelling microphone, and have a lot of background noise, especially people speaking, try setting the level at 40 and adjust up or down as needed.

 - Click Start, and type Control Panel, and select when it's listed,

 - If you'd prefer, there is a shortcut to skip these first 3 steps: click Start and type mmsys.cpl, then press Enter.